-It is strongly recommended that students complete on additional Early Childhood Development course listed below.
-With this additional course and the required education courses, a student would be eligible for the Master Teacher Permit on the Child Development Permit Matrix.
+It is strongly recommended that students complete an additional Early Childhood Development course listed below.
+With this additional course and the required General Education courses, a student would be eligible for the Master Teacher Permit on the Child Development Permit Matrix.

-Early Childhood Development 83 (Adult Supervision)......2
+ECD 83 (Adult Supervision)......2